eEqualsMxC/eEqualsMxC/README.md

    <div align="center">

-   ## :movie_camera: Yes, I deffinetly just made a reference to one of my all time favorites, [__Starship Troopers__](https://www.imdb.com/title/tt0120201/ "Actually its the greatest movie ever!") :clapper: .
+   ## :movie_camera: Did you see what I did there :laughing:?
+I just made reference to one of my all time favorites, [__Starship Troopers__](https://www.imdb.com/title/tt0120201/ "Actually its the greatest movie ever!") :clapper: .

    </div>